What's it like for students at WGU?

 Start on your path today.

 So how can you make it happen and where should you begin?
-First, ask yourself if you have some of the following qualities which are common among successful nurses: sharp critical-thinking skills that will enable you to assess a patient's condition and determine the necessary corrective actions to take, compassion, emotional stability, attention to detail, and a tendency to be well organized.
-For some, polished speaking skills play a role in their careers.
-If some of these qualities describe you and your personality, you might be an ideal candidate for a future in nursing.
+First, ask yourself if you have some of the following qualities which are common among successful RNs: sharp critical-thinking skills that will enable you to assess a patient's condition and determine the necessary corrective actions to take, compassion, emotional stability, attention to detail, and a tendency to be well organized.
+For some, polished speaking skills play a role in their RN careers.
+If some of these qualities describe you and your personality, you might be an ideal candidate for a future as an RN.
 You'll be prepared to make a positive contribution to your community and help the people who live in it.

 Once you have completed your B.S. in Nursing you will have the knowledge and extensive clinical experience to drive your nursing career in a number of rewarding directions.
-You'll be in demand, because you'll be prepared to preserve, promote, improve, and maintain the health and well-being of individuals and families in your community.
+You'll be in demand as an RN, because you'll be prepared to preserve, promote, improve, and maintain the health and well-being of individuals and families in your community.
 Here are just a few of the dozens of career paths open to qualified nursing professionals:

 Positions in the field.